-The lanyard is a cord usually 122-152 cm (4-5 feet) in length when stretched out, with an element on one end made to be inserted into the switch and a snap on the other end for attaching to the operator.
+The lanyard cord is usually 122-152 cm (4-5 feet) in length when stretched out, with an element on one end made to be inserted into the switch and a clip on the other end for attaching to the operator's PFD or wrist.
 The lanyard is coiled to make its at-rest condition as short as possible to minimize the likelihood of lanyard entanglement with nearby objects.
 Its stretched-out length is made to minimize the likelihood of accidental activation should the operator choose to move around in an area close to the normal operator's position.
 If it is desired to have a shorter lanyard, wrap the lanyard around the operator's wrist or leg, or tie a knot in the lanyard.

+- a Lanyard cord clip

+- b Lanyard decal

-a - Lanyard cord b - Lanyard stop switch
+- c Lanyard stop switch